-Ideas consume life, but the long-term effects are never looked at closely enough, which is quite strange when you think about it.
+Ideas consume life, but the long-term effects are never looked at closely enough, which is quite strange when you think about it (no pun intended).
 We are always talking about the abstract nature in our ideas.
 However, we never talk about how ideas in general shape our lives.
-Let’s explore the nature of Ideation, which consists of ‘Idea forming’, ‘Idea controlling’ and ‘Idea releasing’.
+Let’s explore the nature of Ideation, which consists of ‘Idea forming’, ‘Idea controlling’, and ‘Idea releasing’.

 If left unchecked, constantly processing my thoughts and imagery in exchange for heightened sensation puts unnecessary weight on my psyche and the path I walk in life.